hicksjoseph/CloudCoreo/pages/mydoc/mydoc_s3-authenticatedusers-read.md

 ---
-title: All AWS users can read the affected bucket
+title: All authenticated AWS users can read the affected bucket
 tags:
 keywords: ""
 last_updated: "September 17, 2016"